pclubiitk/Pingala-Timetable-Extension/README.md

 ## How to Use

 1. **Installation**: Install the Pingala Timetable Chrome Extension from the Chrome Web Store.
-2. **Fetching Timetable**: Navigate to the student add-drop application or the pre-registration page and click on `Fetch TimeTable` whenever you want to fetch a new timetable.
+2. **Fetching Timetable**: Navigate to the Student Add-Drop Application Page or the Student Pre-Registration Application Page and click on `Fetch TimeTable` whenever you want to fetch a new timetable.
 3. **Updating Lecture Halls**: Visit the check timetable page, select the year and semester, click on show.
 Then open the extension and click on `Fetch Lecture Halls` to fetch the lecture hall information(wherever available).
 4. **Viewing Timetable and Class Management**: Click on `Check Timetable` to view the currently stored timetable.
 To delete any class, click on `Delete Class` and then Click on the '-' icon in red to delete any class.
 When you are done, click on `Stop Deleting` to save the changes.
 5. **Notifications**: Receive timely class notifications 15 minutes before each class.